mlsftwrsteam/mlsftwrs-posts/blog/an_introduction_to_mlsftwrs/an_introduction_to_mlsftwrs.md

 ## XI.
 Conclusion

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We’ve reached the conclusion of this introductory post, briefly ml.sftwrs is an initiative set in motions as a passion project to solve the most ambitious problems in Mali.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We’ve reached the conclusion of this introductory post, briefly ml.sftwrs is an initiative set in motion as a passion project to solve the most ambitious problems in Mali.
 In using expertise in Intelligent Systems, Automation, and Computer Networks the initiative aims to challenge the currently under-developed Malian tech landscape. ml.sftwrs would like to introduce – the aforementioned fields in the day to day life of Malians. ml.sftwrs’ goal is grandiose but even achieving a fraction of this goal could lead to a domino effect that could to change an otherwise obscure future for a growing nation.

 ### Sources